noworrieseh/macdisp/README.md

 - Better error handling and user feedback
 - Support for additional display features (HDR, color profiles)
 - Automated testing

+## Important Note for macOS Sequoia Users

+On macOS Sequoia (15.x), Apple has moved the DisplayServices framework into the dyld shared cache and changed/removed many of its APIs.
+The tool works perfectly using CoreGraphics, which is the official Apple API and provides all necessary functionality:

+- ✅ List all displays and their configurations
+- ✅ Access all "safe" display modes (60+ modes typically available)
+- ✅ Change resolutions and refresh rates
+- ✅ Full compatibility with original displayplacer

+The only difference is you won't see potentially unstable/unsupported modes that DisplayServices exposed on older macOS versions.
+For 99.9% of use cases, CoreGraphics provides everything you need.

+- **DisplayServices Support**: Accesses private DisplayServices framework for complete display mode information
+- **Automatic Fallback**: Falls back to CoreGraphics APIs when DisplayServices is unavailable
+- **Full Mode Access**: Can access and set all display modes, including hidden/unsafe ones (via DisplayServices)
+- **Compatible CLI**: Drop-in replacement for the original displayplacer syntax

 ## License